rherwig/template-react-ssr/README.md

 The following features are planned for future upgrades of the template.
 If there are any request, feel free to open an issue or a pull request.

-- [ ] Upgrade to babel 7, once it is stable
 - [ ] Provide service worker template branch
 - [ ] Provide fully features PWA example in a separate repository
 - [ ] Extend this list ;-)